- Client

 👉Challenge 3: Arrange hover and hit areas.
 When multiple distinct hit areas leading to different outcomes, it is important to find a way to clearly visualize and verbalize differentiation of the actions (for instance, when we have primary & secondary CTAs).
 All is to match user’s expectations.

+Specifically for the Desktop viewport, it is also important to reveal additional information on hover, such information should heat up the user’s interest towards the product.
 When hover areas are implemented inconsistently or against user expectations, users have difficulties predicting the consequence of clicking the various list item elements and may misinterpret their actions.

 The mission statement was to (👉 From the user-centric perspective):